Exeter-Diabetes/DementiaRisperidonePaper/README.md

-# This file contains all the codes used in the study, from cohort preparation all the way to analysis
+# This file contains all the codes used in the study, from cohort preparation to analysis
 ## Data Preparation

 1. ### CohortDataPreparationScript.R